InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 For other tags, same method was used.

 ### Step 6: Clean and Store Data
-We clean and store the data in a dictionary, ensuring no missing values and handling duplicates.
 ```python
     player_name = player_tag.text.strip('*#')
     age = age_tag.text.strip()